LafeLabs/pi/learnphp/README.md

 Languages: PHP, HTML, JavaScript, CSS, Markdown, JSON

+To edit the code and see it with syntax highlighting on a live machine, go to [editor.php](editor.php).

 THERE ARE NO DATABASES

  - [replicator.php](php/replicator.txt): replicates the system using the file [data/dna.txt](data/dna.txt)